How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Complexity of the consensus problem

 \begin{lemma} $\{A_0(f), A_1(f)\}$ is a consensus set if and only if every sequence of graphs $G_0(f), G_1(f)$ of length $n+1$ has a path from $S$ to $F$. \end{lemma}

-\begin{proof} By item \ref{scrambling} of Lemma \ref{secondequivalence}, $\{A_0(f), A_1(f)\}$ is a consensus set if and only if every product of $A_0(f), A_1(f)$ of length $2^{2n}$ is scrambling.
-Note, however, that the support of row $i$ of any such product is exactly the set of nodes reachable from node $i$ via a path in the corresponding sequence of graphs.
-Thus $\{A_0(f), A_1(f)\}$ is a consensus set if and only if for every sequence of $G_0(f), G_1(f)$ of length $2^{2n}$ and every pair of indices $i,j$, there is a third index $k$ reachable from both $i$ and $j$ through a path in that graph sequence.
+\begin{proof} By item $(5)$ of Lemma \ref{firstequivalence}, $\{A_0(f), A_1(f)\}$ is a consensus set if and only if for every sequence of $G_0(f), G_1(f)$ and every pair of indices $i,j$, there is a third index $k$ reachable from both $i$ and $j$ through a path in that graph sequence.

 This, however, is equivalent to the assertion that every graph sequence of length $n+1$ has a path from $S$ to $F$.
 Indeed, if every graph sequence of length $n+1$ had such a path, then from every node $k$ (and for every infinite graph sequence) there is a path from $k$ to $F$ of length $2(n+1)$ (by going from $k$ to one of $\{S,F\}$ in at most $n+1$ steps and then either taking the selp-loop at $F$ or going from $S$ to $F$ in $n+1$ more).
-This means that there is a path from $k$ to $F$ of any length larger than $2(n+1)$ by taking the self-loop at $F$, and in particular of length $2^{2n}$.

-Conversely, if there is a sequence of length $n+1$ with no path from $S$ to $F$, then by concatenating it with itself we would obtain an infinite graph sequence with the property that the set of nodes reachable from $F$ (which is just $F$) and the set of nodes reachable from $S$ never intersect.
-In particular, they do not intersect in the first $2^{2n}$ steps. \end{proof}
+Conversely, if there is a sequence of length $n+1$ with no path from $S$ to $F$, then by concatenating it with itself we would obtain an infinite graph sequence with the property that the set of nodes reachable from $F$ (which is just $F$) and the set of nodes reachable from $S$ never intersect. \end{proof}

-\begin{remark} We may restate Lemma \ref{pathlemma} as follows: $\{A_0(f), A_1(f)\}$ is a consensus set if and only if there does not exist an infinite sequence of graphs $G_0(f), G_1(f)$ without a path from $S$ to $F$.
-The proof of Lemma \ref{pathlemma} proves the equivalence of these two formulations as a byproduct. \end{remark}
+\begin{remark} The above proof also shows that an infinite sequence of $\{G_0(f), G_1(f)\}$ without a path from $S$ to $F$ exists if and only if such a sequence of length $n+1$ exists.
+Consequently, $\{A_0(f), A_1(f) \}$ is a consensus set if and only if every infinite sequence of graphs $G_0(f), G_1(f)$ has a path from $S$ to $F$.
+We remark on this here because we will use this property later on in the proof of the subsequent Theorem \ref{threetheorem}. \end{remark}

-{\it Proof of Theorem \ref{twotheorem}}: By putting together Lemma \ref{pathhardness} and Lemma \ref{pathlemma} we observe that, starting from an instance of $3$-SAT with variables $x_1, \ldots, x_n$ and $m$ clauses, we can construct in polynomial time nonnegative, stochastic matrices $P_1,P_2 \in \R^{(m+1)n{\ao + 1} \times (m+1)n+{\ao + 1}}$ such that the $3$-SAT instance is unsatisfiable if and only if $\{P_1, P_2\}$ is a consensus set.
+{\it Proof of Theorem \ref{twotheorem}}: By putting together Lemma \ref{pathhardness} and Lemma \ref{pathlemma} we observe that, starting from an instance of $3$-SAT with variables $x_1, \ldots, x_n$ and $m$ clauses, we can construct in polynomial time nonnegative, stochastic matrices $P_1,P_2 \in \R^{(m+1)n{\ao + 1} ~\times~ (m+1)n+{\ao 1}}$ such that the $3$-SAT instance is unsatisfiable if and only if $\{P_1, P_2\}$ is a consensus set.
 The theorem immediately follows.

 {\vbox{\hrule height0.6pt\hbox{ \vrule height1.3ex width0.6pt 0.8ex \vrule width0.6pt}\hrule height0.6pt }}

 \begin{remark} Observe that for any formula $f$, an infinite left-product of of the matrices $\{A_0(f), A_1(f)\}$ either does not converge to a rank-$1$ matrix or converges to the matrix $\e_F {\bf 1}^T$.
 It may be argued that this represents a ``pathological'' case of convergence to consensus as in many applications it is desired that the final matrix equal $v \1^T$ where $v$ is a strictly positive vector; intuitively, one wants every node to "contribute'' to the final result.